Non Profit Mission Statement:

 The Artists/Entrepreneurs

 A program specifically for Artists with hand made and original art work.
 At the Indigenous Marketplace events artists are respected and cared for.
-The Indigenous Marketplace program is how this organization started.
+The Indigenous Marketplace program is where this organization started.

 Support